rownd/react-native/README.md

 ```

 ## Setup
-Rownd's React Native library uses several Expo modules to improve the overall experience.
-Some of these modules
-have native bindings, so you won't be able to use a fully-managed Expo-based app.
-If you're running a bare project
-or have used `expo prebuild`, then you should be fine.

-### Install Expo
-Run `npx install-expo-modules@latest` to ensure that dependent Expo modules are configured correctly.
+### Enable deep linking
+Rownd supports automatically signing-in users when they initially install your
+app or when they click a sign-in link when the app is already installed.

+In order to enable the latter case, the Rownd SDK needs to know which URL
+triggered the app to launch, in case it was one of the special sign-in links.

+To enable this functionality, follow [the instructions for configuring a
+React Native app to receive deep links.](https://reactnative.dev/docs/linking)
-### Install Gesture Handler
+### Add Gesture Handler
-If you don't already use it, run `npx expo install react-native-gesture-handler`.

-Include it within your app's root, wrapping your component tree like this:
+Unless you already use `react-native-gesture-handler', include it within your app's root, wrapping your component tree like this:

 ```tsx
 import { GestureHandlerRootView } from 'react-native-gesture-handler';